Do you want to naturally protect yourself from the sun?

 Is mineral sunscreen better?
 Not all mineral sunscreen is equal, but it’s definitely a better option than chemical options.
 Look for mineral sunscreen ingredients and non-toxic ingredients.
 To find the best sunscreen options, check out the Environmental Working Group (EWG).
 The EWG tests, analyzes, and rates products to help you find healthier choices.
 You can choose from a variety of products that work well and are free of harmful chemicals.
 Look at EWG sunscreen reviews to find the best non-toxic sunscreen for you.
 I like Badger all-natural sunscreens and Devita is a good brand too.
 But, always check the ingredients because they’re subject to change.

 Want more natural sunscreen alternatives?
 Depending on how long you’re in the sun, unrefined coconut oil can provide great short-term protection.
 It can be a good alternative to sunscreen and it’s safe to put on your skin or in your mouth.
 Coconut oil ranges from 5-10 SPF, so don’t rely on it for all-day exposure.

 Naturally Protect Yourself From The Sun — Tip #5

 Eat Sun-Protective Foods

 Want to boost your skin’s natural sun protection?
 Eat more sun-protective foods to naturally protect yourself from the sun.
-Nutrient-dense foods high in antioxidants protect your skin from the inside out.
+Healthy foods high in antioxidants provide skin protection from the inside out.
 First, you want to hydrate and eat a healthy daily diet.
 The foods you eat influence how easily you tan or burn.
 Based on research, there are specific nutrients you can eat to naturally boost your sun protection.

 Note: you should still implement the tips above such as wearing a mineral sunscreen to protect yourself from the sun.
 But, adding these foods will greatly support your efforts.